15 Best Rome Instagram Spots for Stunning Photos

 11. Campidoglio

-Campidoglio is a beautiful public square atop the Capitoline Hill, sandwiched between the neighborhoods of Centro Storico and Monti.
+Campidoglio is a beautiful public square atop the Capitoline Hill, located between the neighborhoods of Centro Storico and Monti.
 It was designed by Michelangelo and features a grand staircase leading up to the square.

 If you’re feeling creative and you’re visiting during the summer months, you can experiment with framing your shots with the flowers around the square!